idrissyed7/DDSPermissionsManager/README.md

 The DDS Permissions Manager is built on the following concepts:
 * Application - An application represents a secure DDS application.
 * Topic - A topic represents a DDS topic.
-* Group Membership - A group membership grants a user (identified by their email address) the ability to administer a group, the topics in a group, and/or the applications in a group.
+* Group Membership - A group membership assigned a user (identified by their email address) zero or more roles in a Group.
 * Group - A collection of Applications, Topics, and Group Memberships.
+* Roles
   * Group Admin - A group admin can add other Group Admins and Topic and Application Admins to their group.
   * Application Admin - An application admin can create/delete applications and generate passwords for applications.
   * Topic Admin - A topic admin can create/delete topics and grant/revoke access to them.
 * Super Admin - A super admin is a user that can perform any operation.

 ### Groups and Super Admins

-A Group is just a unique name associated that acts as a container for Group Memberships, Topics, and Applications.
+A Group is just a unique name that acts as a container for Group Memberships, Topics, and Applications.
 That is, a Group is associated with every Group Membership, Topic, and Application.
 Deleting a group deletes all of its associated Group Memberships, Topics, and Applications.

-A Super Admin has unrestrict access and can perform any operation.
+A Super Admin has unrestricted access and can perform any operation.
 Typically, a Super Admin comes from the organization *operating* the DDS Permissions Manager as opposed to an organization that is *using* the DDS Permissions Manager.
-The primary activity of a Super Admin is to onboard organizations that wish to use the DDS Permissions Manager.
+The primary activity of a Super Admin is to enroll organizations that wish to use the DDS Permissions Manager.
 In this capacity, a Super Admin creates a Group for the organization and adds at least one Group Admin to the Group.
 From there, the Group Admin can complete the onboarding process.
 To add the Group Admin, the Super Admin creates a Group Membership that includes the 1) email address of the Group Admin, 2) the Group to which the membership applies, and 3) a set of grants, specifically, the Group Admin grant.